How to get from Nice Airport to Cannes 2023

 For tickets, you can either buy at the station or online from TER.
 A 2nd class adult ticket is around 4.60€ one-way.

-The express bus to Cannes (number 210) is operated in partnership between Lignes d'Azur and Transdev.
+The express bus number 81 (formerly 210) to Cannes is operated in partnership between Lignes d'Azur and Transdev.
 It takes you from Terminal 2 to Gare SNCF Cannes (train station) with about 45 minutes on the road, traffic dependent.

 You can pick up the express bus from platform 2 at the Terminal 2 bus station.
 This is located just outside doors A1 and A3, and is well sign-posted.
 If your flight arrives or departs from Terminal 1, take the tram to transfer between terminals.
 This is free within the airport.